CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/4. Device Management and Fault Tolerance/Chapter 2: Fault Tolerance.md

 - One disk is used to store the parity bits.
 - Data are divided into blocks across multiple disks with a separate, dedicated disk solely for storing parity information.
 - Block-level striping and seperate parity disk are used.
-- Requires a minimum of 3 drives
+- Requires a minimum of 3 disks
 - It allows up to 1 disk failure.
 <p align="center">
 <img width="1201" height="352" alt="image" src="https://github.com/user-attachments/assets/239dea2f-fa79-469d-8a2a-5180646e95c4" />